Ofgem's Insights into the Decarbonisation of Heat

 Thermal Energy Storage

 While Ofgem recognises the key part to be played by heat pumps in decarbonising heating, it does not distinguish between air source heat pumps and ground source heat pumps, except to note that the capital cost of air source systems is cheaper than for ground source.

 It is true that air source installations are cheaper.
 However, GSHPs quickly offset the difference because they last longer than ASHPs and are more efficient.
 The plant has a longer useful life and the element in the ground should be seen as an investment in long term infrastructure with a life expectancy of 100 years.

 Furthermore, in terms of energy efficiency, there is no opportunity for an ASHP to benefit from thermal energy storage if heat exchange is with ambient air.

 GSHPs have the unique potential to deliver interseasonal storage: cooling loads can be met with greater efficiency because heat exchange with cold ground is more efficient than heat exchange with hot air.
 The by-product of this efficient exchange is heating up the ground – in advance of the heating season when the heat stored in the ground can be recycled back to the building in winter: heat recycling.

 Air quality is not mentioned in the Ofgem report.
 However, poor air quality in cities is now recognised as a key irritant in a number of diseases that affect the old and the young and combustion of carbon fuels in cities contributes directly to poor air quality.
+The problem of air quality on using combustion of natural gas is the production of NOx gases.
+Burning hydrogen will emit up to six times as much NOx as burning natural gas.
 Heat pumps work without combustion and do not emit any form of emissions on site.

 Ofgem is correct in pointing out that "electrification of heating through heat pumps" is the right way to go.
 However, it is not clear that Ofgem has fully realised how right it is.